shrop/os-app-configs/shrop-macbookpro.md

 Tower

 * Install the Command Line Tool under the Integration section of the Tower menu
+* Preferences
     * Set FileMerge as the default diff/merge tool
     * Add a space to the toolbar and the open in Finder and open in Terminal buttons to the toolbar
+    * Set the default repo folder
+    * Set the default email address for repos

 Transmit

 * Preferences
-  * Set "Windows open with" to the Dropbox folder
+  * Set "Windows open with" to the home folder
   * Set Sublime Edit 2 to open all files

 Twitterific

-* Setup accounts: bestofmrsshrop, chardug, drupalcampclt, rockyriver and fshrop
+* Setup accounts: bestofmrsshrop, chardug, drupalcampclt, rockyriver and shrop
 * Show Growl notifications for mentions and messages
 * set Appearance to "Light"
 * Keep Timeline Scrolled to Top